August 26, 2023

 You’ve probably seen a deepfake video – even if you didn’t realize it.
 Computer-generated Tom Cruises have been popping up all over the web during the past few years.
 Mark Zuckerberg is another common target, with videos circulating of him saying things he didn’t actually say.
 Then there was Channel 4’s infamous deepfake of the Queen, delivering an alternative Christmas message in the UK.

 Despite the growing threat of deepfakes to society, many people still don’t know what a deepfake is.
-To better understand the deepfake landscape, iProov surveyed 16,000 people across eight countries in 2022 (the U.S., Canada, Mexico, Germany, Italy, Spain, the UK and Australia), asking them a number of questions about deepfakes.
+To better understand the deepfake landscape, iProov surveyed 16,000 people across eight countries in 2022 (the U.S., Canada, Mexico, Germany, Italy, Spain, the UK and Australia), asking them several questions about deepfakes.

 How Many People Know What a Deepfake Is?